mfranzil/mfranzil/README.md

 I'm Matteo Franzil, from Sassari, Italy and based in Trento, Italy.

-At the moment, I am working as a Researcher for [Fondazione Bruno Kessler](https://www.fbk.eu/), within the [Robust and Secure Distributed Computing](https://rising.fbk.eu) unit (RiSING), Center for Cybersecurity.
+I am a PhD student at the [University of Trento](https://www.disi.unitn.it/), with a grant sponsored by [Fondazione Bruno Kessler](https://www.fbk.eu/) ([RiSING](https://rising.fbk.eu) unit, Center for Cybersecurity).
 I perform research on containerization, cloud computing, distributed systems, network protocols and algorithms.

 In the past, I received my Bachelor's and Master's Degrees in Computer Science from the [University of Trento](https://www.disi.unitn.it/).
 There, I additionally had teaching assistantship duties for the Probability (A.Y.
 2022-2023) and Programming 1 (A.Y.
 2023-2024) courses.
 I also have been a guest lecturer for the Fog and Cloud Computing course.